openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 The public key certificate, and optionally a trust certificate chain, used to validate the signature on the Wallet Attestation MUST be included in the `x5c` JOSE header of the Client Attestation JWT.

+Individual Wallet Attestations MUST be used for each Issuer and they MUST not contain unique identifiers that would enable linkability between issuance processes.

 ## Credential Endpoint

 * The following proof types MUST be supported: